Hylotelephium anacampseros

 Hylotelephium anacampseros, the love-restoring stonecrop, is a species of flowering plants in the family Crassulaceae.
 This perennial plant grows on sunny rocky terrains, in mountains of southwestern Europe.

 Description

 They are succulent perennial plants with thick, woody underground stems.
 They have both erect flowering stems and sterile shoots, the latter ending in a tuft of leaves.
-They grow up to 10 – 30 cm in height.
+They grow up to in height.

 Leaves (12–30 mm long, 5–12 mm wide) have a rounded to spatulate shape, with entire margin and obtuse apex, narrowed at the base, sessile, fleshy, glaucous green in color, alternate.

 Flowers are grouped in shperical, compressed cymes resembling corymbs.
-They have 5-6 obtuse petals 8–12 mm long, red or purple on the upside, lilac with a green keel on the underside; and 5-6 acute sepals 4 mm long.
+They have 5–6 obtuse petals 8–12 mm long, red or purple on the upside, lilac with a green keel on the underside; and 5–6 acute sepals 4 mm long.